Azure/bicep-registry-modules/avm/res/web/site/README.md

 ### Example 6: _Web App, using only defaults_

-This instance deploys the module as Web App with the minimum set of required parameters.
+This instance deploys the module as a Linux Web App with the minimum set of required parameters.

 <details>